pranavkalapala/wazuh-insider-threat-detection/README.md

 ### Why Wazuh Matters in Incident Response

 Insider threats are among the most difficult attack vectors to detect because the attacker already has legitimate credentials and authorized access to systems.
-Traditional perimeter-based security controls — firewalls, intrusion detection systems — are largely blind to this class of threat.
-What matters is visibility into *what happens to files and data* after someone logs in.
+Traditional perimeter-based security controls (firewalls, intrusion detection systems) are largely blind to this class of threat.
+What matters is visibility into what happens to files and data after someone logs in.

 Wazuh addresses this gap through several capabilities that are directly relevant to IR practice: